celinawong21/WF-ML-Model/README.md

   * Each row is duplicated 24 times to predict default probability over the subsequent 24-month period (sample table below).
 * The decision to opt for a time series horizon model over a traditional time series model was driven by the latter's diminishing predictive power with increasing time duration.
 * Traditional time series models tend to overly emphasize initial lagged time periods, potentially overlooking valuable insights from earlier years.
+* The following is an example of the stacked data method that was employed in the modeling:

 | age | amount | FICO | delinquency | unemployment | horizon to y | default (y) |
 |-----|--------|------|-------------|--------------|--------------|-------------|